kptdev/kpt/site/book/02-concepts/03-functions.md

   the `functionConfig` is specified as CLI argument.
 This is an imperative way to run functions.
 Since the function is provided explicitly by the user, an imperative invocation can be more privileged and low-level than an declarative invocation.
-For example, it can optionally operate on meta resources or have access to the host system.
+For example, it can have access to the host system.

 We will discuss how to run functions in Chapter 4 and how to develop functions in Chapter 5.